sabia-group/How-Tos/docs/source/open_paths/open_path.rst

       <force forcefield='driver'/>
     </forces>

 This code block specifies the open path.
-In this case it is on atom 1 (counting from zero), which is a hydrgen atom.
+In this case it is on atom 1, which is a hydrgen atom.

 .. code-block:: xml